Asyllbek/IT-Academy/README.md

 git clone https://github.com/Asyllbek/It_academy_tests.git
 ```
 #### 2-nd step
-Go to the bent directory.
-Install and activate the virtual environment.
+Go to the bent directory, install and activate the virtual environment.
 Install all packages in requirement.txt

 ```
 pipenv install -r requirements.txt